curry-packages/base-old/README.md

 ===============

-This repository contains the standard libraries of the Curry distributions PAKCS and KiCS2.
+This repository contains the standard libraries of Curry distributions like PAKCS or KiCS2.

-Since there are slight differences in the implementation of some libraries that are available for both PAKCS and KiCS2, libraries specific to PAKCS are suffixed by `.pakcs`.
-During the make process of PAKCS, these libraries are copied into the default `lib` directory where the suffix is removed.
-The makefiles `Makefiles.*.install` are responsible for this system-specific installation process.
+The structure of the repository is similar to a Curry package so that the dependency on this package can be specified in other Curry packages.

+*Important note:*
+The file `VERSION` must contain the version number of this package as specified in the `version` field of `package.json`.
+This file is used during the build process of Curry systems like PAKCS or KICS2 in order to avoid reading and parsing the JSON file.